JustinBusschau/omnipay-secpay/README.md

 $ curl -s http://getcomposer.org/installer | php
 $ php composer.phar update

+## TODO

+I started building and testing support for a few things that I have not yet had the time to see through.
+For this reason you will find there are areas that are incomplete and for which I have not committed tests.
+Feel free to pick these up any time :)

+* 3D Secure
+* SecPay reports - a function that returns transaction history in CSV or XML format

 ## Basic Usage

 The following gateway is provided by this package: